Washington's students who studied out-of-state saved $50.2 million through WICHE Student Access Programs in 2018-19.

 Professional Student Exchange Program.
 Washington has sent some 240 students to professional programs through the Professional Student Exchange Program (PSEP).
 Until recently, the state supported students studying in optometry and osteopathic medicine.
 Historically, some 81 percent of PSEP students return to Washington to pursue their professional careers.
 In addition, in 2018-19 the state received 86 students, along with more than $2.4 million in support fees.

 Western Regional Graduate Program.
-Washington’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to some 435 high-quality programs at 60 institutions in all WICHE states.
+Washington’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to more than 700 high-quality programs at some 60 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields are particular strengths, as are innovative interdisciplinary programs.
-In 2017-18 Washington sent 156 students to out-of-state institutions, while receiving 106.
+In 2018-19 Washington sent 151 students to out-of-state institutions, while receiving 101.

 WICHE’s Added Value